 In the Spring, Charlotte AutoFair is so huge with more than 10,000 Vendor spaces; it overflows outside the Speedway Infield to encompass the Green Flea Market and Red Flea Market Fields.
 The Fall event, with more than 8,000 Vendor spaces, also began to overflow the Speedway Infield a couple of years ago and now also includes a Green Flea Market Field.

-In the Spring, the Car Corral on the main track oval includes more than 1,600 collector vehicles for sale.
-Also in the Spring, there is a Green Car Corral stretched out along the perimeter road at the base of the track – this area includes many more collector vehicles for sale.
-The Fall (September) event utilizes only the Track oval for the Car Corral.
+In the Spring, the Car Corral on the main track oval includes more than 1,200 collector vehicles for sale.
+The Fall (September) event also utilizes the Track oval for the Car Corral.
 In addition, during both the Spring and Fall events, some hobbyists sell collector vehicles on their Flea Market spaces.
-The result is that generally, possibly 3,000 collector vehicles can be expected to be for sale in the Spring and possibly 2,000 in the Fall.
+The result is that generally, possibly 2,500 collector vehicles can be expected to be for sale in the Spring and possibly 1,800 in the Fall.

 In addition, there are more than fifty other car clubs, which present their vehicles for display on Saturday and Sunday at each event.
 All vehicles must be pre-registered.